Kuliza acquires Crowdnub

 I wish the team at Kuliza great success.

 What’d you do if you were in my shoes?
 My shoe-size is 8.

 This post first appeared in therodinhoods.com, a start-up community cheer-led by Alok ‘Rodinhood’ Kejriwal.

 Kiran Kumar (Me): Hey Rodinhood.
-We built a great product and customers love it.
+We built a great product and our beta users love it.
 But we are in a situation that many successful companies have been and many Startups will be.

 The Smart Rodinhooder (TSR) likes brevity so picks up only the italicized parts of my preamble and ignores the rest.

 TSR: OK, so what is this ‘great’ product you built.
 Give it to me in just ‘20 words’.

 (Seeing the emphasis on 20 words, I thought TSR sounded like a mentor on the ‘Power of Ideas’ Program)

 Me: We built ‘Crowdnub’, a smarter Social App platform.
 With Crowdnub, you can build a rich custom-like Social App in minutes.

 TSR: 20 words indeed.
 But platform and custom-like?
 Sounds a bit counter-intuitive.
 Explain.